 The University is continuing to monitor the impact of COVID-19 on future travel.
 In the event that travel is not possible, Steinhardt Global Affairs will work with faculty on a case-by-case basis to explore alternatives.
 Please watch for further announcements regarding the application process for Summer 2022 global courses.

-For more than a century French culture has been adopted as the global standard of refined taste throughout the world.
-As French chefs from Carême to Escoffier and Bocuse (and the countless chefs who followed) codified the rules of their national cuisine, they remade the culinary world and developed an ideal for food production and consumption that still reverberates throughout the Western World.
+For more than a century, French culture has been adopted as the global standard of refined taste throughout the world.
+As French chefs from Carême to Escoffier and Bocuse (and the countless chefs who followed) codified the rules of their national cuisine, they remade the culinary world and developed an idea for food production and consumption that still reverberates throughout the Western World.
 To what extent is this performance of French identity simply a myth, a perception perpetuated through movies, songs, cookbooks, and restaurants, and to what extent is this performance a reality?

 - NYU graduate students

 - Non-NYU graduate students and professionals who are not enrolled at an academic institution

 This is not a complete list.
 We value diverse perspectives in our programs and encourage students from other majors and professions.

 Students register for the following summer course number listed below for a total of 4 points:

 - FOOD-GE 2253 Section 099 (#XXXX) - Global Food Cultures: Paris (4 points)

 Offered through the Department of Nutrition and Food Studies.